tugpoat/CANTBoot/README.md

 I wanted a cleanly-written, easy-to-use, efficient, and easily extensible loader, which was also functional and pleasant to look at.
 I couldn't find one, so I wrote it.
 It's currently a bit more gross than I'd like, however.
-This will be what I think a NetDIMM loader should be.

 It's written in Python 3, using Bottle and Bootstrap.

-Note: This is still a major work in progress.

 Requirements
 ------------